Advising Frequently Asked Questions

 - After the class has been completed, and a grade is posted, send an official transcript to NC State’s Undergraduate Admissions office for processing

-How do I transfer class credit taken at another institution?
+How do I transfer credit for classes taken at another institution?

 Students who have been admitted as New Transfer students (ie. from a college or university other than NC State) should contact Dr. Gary Weinberg.

 Continuing students who plan to take one or two classes at another college or university should first review the transfer database.
-If a course you plan to take is in the database and the “NC State Equivalent course” is an exact match of one of your degree requirements, NC State will accept the course.
-Please also consult your academic advisor to be sure.
+If a course you plan to take is in the database and the “NC State Equivalent course” is an exact match of one of your degree requirements, NC State will likely accept the course.
+For all “CSC” prefix courses students should submit the External Transfer Class form to check for transfer-ability and to make sure documentation is appropriate for subsequent semester enrollment.

 If the course is not in the database, a syllabus needs to be sent to the department offering the class for evaluation.
-The CSC Department has a Syllabus Review Tool for all CSC prefix classes.
+The CSC Department has a Syllabus Review form for all computer science classes.
 Classes offered at NC Community Colleges have all been previously reviewed by the University and are not eligible for this process.
+If you need review for another course (CH, MA, etc.), please review this website: https://wordpress-projects.wolfware.ncsu.edu/engineering-transfer-advising/course-evaluation/.

 Once a student has earned a grade at another institution, they must send an official transcript to NC State’s Undergraduate Admissions office for processing in order for the credit to be applied.
 This process can take several weeks.